MRPHarris/CS3/README.md

 with constituent EEM spectra at the target component peak wavelength position.
 This provides a way to meaningfully evaluate the way in which a PARAFAC model minimises residuals on a per-component basis.
-It is particularly useful at diagnosing under-fitting.
+It is particularly useful at diagnosing under-fitting, as it is sensitive to the presence of residuals sharing the EEM space of a component.

 Four corrections are applied during this operation: